LevonAr/canoo-app-v2.0/README.md

 ### Features of the project:
 Frontend backed by Next.js giving optimized server side rendering

-Clean design and Responsive pages
+Clean design and responsive pages.

-Form validations and proper error handling
+Form validations and proper error handling.

-Proper log maintenance of each step
+Detailed log visualization of each step.

-Dockerized application makes easy to install and launch within minutes
+Dockerized application makes app easy to install and launch within minutes.

-Made with keeping scalibilty in mind
+Made with keeping scalibilty in mind.

-Focused on application security
+Focused on application security.

 ### Technologies